 - human resources

 And other facilities that would assure internationally competitive, effective and sustainable services capable of meeting the needs of MSMEs in the zones.

 At the take-off stage, CBN provided a significant part of the initial take-off capital while each centre would, in addition, provide counterpart funding and show evidence on how the Centre would be self-financing over time.
 We pointed this out in the application process on how to become an accredited EDC.

-Today, the power of the CBN certified EDC is enormous that they act as the link between SME seeking a loan and the banking granting the loan.
+Today, the power of the CBN-certified EDC is enormous in that they act as the link between SME seeking a loan and the banking granting the loan.
 One of such is Agric Small Medium Enterprise Scheme (AGSMEIS) loan where you are expected to provide evidence of training from an accredited EDI centre.